tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/机器人客服_intl.md

 In **System Management** > **Bot Settings**, you can set basic bot information, chitchat function, bot conversation reply template and trending questions. **This can be used only by admins.**

 ### Basic settings
 Different greetings and templates for unknown and alternative questions can be set for different platforms (WeChat Official Account, WeChat Mini Program, desktop websites and mobile website).
-Rich text answers can be added to conversations. **In bot mode, customer inquiries only supports text but not other formats.**
+Rich text answers can be added to conversations. **In bot mode, customer inquiries only support text but not other formats.**

 **Greeting (unavailable for the WeChat Official Account channel)**: When the customers opens the conversation window, they will receive the greeting message from the bot before sending the first message.
 **Reply to unknown questions**: This is the reply sent by the system when the bot cannot recognize the customer's intent or match an answer or similar questions.